Voltra/lightquery/docs-src/functionalities/factory/call.md

 :::

 Calling the factory is very similar to jQuery, I even kept the context part intact despite not liking it.
-Under the hood it uses [Sizzle](https://github.com/jquery/sizzle/wiki) for CSS selectors which has a lot of usefule additional pseudo selectors (the ones in jQuery).
+Under the hood it uses [Sizzle](https://github.com/jquery/sizzle/wiki) for CSS selectors which has a lot of useful additional pseudo selectors (the ones in jQuery).

 ## Using a CSS selector